 Your EAP should have designated an area for the media to work while on your site.
 At a minimum, this area should include access to telephone lines, electricity and bathroom facilities.

 Also, provide an area for the camera and reporting personnel to conduct stand-ups.
 The last thing you want is to allow the press to run freely through your venue.
 Remember, they are there to create a story, and you may not like the story that’s being created about your unfortunate situation.

 If there are multiple locations within your site to receive camera attention, handle this by providing escorts.
 Designate one person per four of the press.
 Again, these details should be provided for in your EAP.

 Lastly, have a “one page” drafted.
-A one page is a document that gives basic information concerning the event – perhaps from a historical perspective of the event, or your company as the body managing it.
+One page is a document that gives basic information concerning the event – perhaps from a historical perspective of the event or your company as the body managing it.
 Conveying the information on your “one page” will assist in getting positive information before the public.
 Although attendee safety is the priority, your professional identity is at stake so making sure the correct information is out there is key.

 Remember, with all the planning you provide for your event already, the essentials of event security make for just another day at the office and take the fear out of the unknown.
 Provide a primary event security plan, prepare for emergencies, and then have fun at your event!